Vineyards Facing An Insect Invasion May Turn To Aliens For Help

 Vineyard owners can spray insecticides to protect their vines, but it's costly and it kills helpful insects like bees and ladybugs as well.

-It also doesn't help with the really big problem: The damage that lanternflies may be inflicting on the wider ecosystem.
+It also doesn't help with the really big problem: the damage that lanternflies may be inflicting on the wider ecosystem.

 Leach says scientists are worried that the invaders could alter the ecology of forests, killing off some species.
 "We're also starting to see early indications of displacement of other insects, and, as a result, displacement of birds as well," she says.